Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Interaction.md

 #### Transaction Origin

-The below table identifies the valid values of the origin of the transaction.
+The below table identifies the valid values of `origin`.

 | Value | Description |
 |-------|-------------|